Protective, Tribological, and Decorative Coatings

 The Protective, Tribological and Decorative Coatings Technical Advisory Committee (TAC) encourages speakers to submit presentations dealing with design, research, development, applications, and production in the field of vacuum coatings and surface engineering processes, materials characterization and equipment for applications to protect components, tools, as well as decorative parts.

-The TAC seeks speakers to present on the subjects of new emerging technologies.
-Developing and scaling up from laboratory to high volume production at high production yields are also of high interest to the participants in this session.
+The TAC invites speakers to present on the subjects of new emerging technologies.
+Developing and scaling up from laboratory to high volume production at high production yields is also of high interest of the participants in this session.

 Today’s global landscape is changing rapidly and will drive developments that include new coatings on new applications.
 Environmental pressure on CO2 emissions and electroplating as well as fast moving communication technologies are well known examples of such change.
 Electrification of transportation and moving away from the combustion engine are daily news.